-With the long-awaited sequel to the cult-favorite vigilante film The Boondock Saints in theaters, we thought we'd celebrate with a list of the Top 10 Best Vigilante Films in history.
-Don't get on their bad side!
+With the long-awaited sequel to the cult-favorite vigilante movie The Boondock Saints in theaters, we thought we’d celebrate with a list of the Top 10 Best Vigilante Movies in history.
+Don’t get on their bad side!

 The Dark Knight

 Christopher Nolan set the fake rubber nipples and flashy spandex aside to make a Batman film that far outshines the lighter-hearted fare the Caped Crusader was previously featured in onscreen.
 Featuring a central struggle over the concept that “You either die a hero or you live long enough to see yourself become the villain,” Christian Bale’s take on Batman is a much darker, much more troubled and philosophically burdened approach.
 Heath Ledger’s performance as The Joker is every bit as captivating and powerful as you’ve heard, and he pushes the very limits of a man who refuses to kill for justice.

 Martin Scorsese’s dark masterpiece stars Robert DeNiro as Travis Bickle, an ex-Marine insomniac who – you guessed it – drives taxis late at night.
 Sickened by the thug scum he encounters daily, Travis is finally pushed over the edge in his quest to save a young prostitute – Jodie Foster’s Iris – from a life on New York’s streets.
 It’s hard to believe that this is the same guy who played Ben Stiller’s dad in Meet The Fockers – DeNiro’s performance is absolutely, brilliantly terrifying and won him a Best Actor Oscar – one of four the film received.

 V for Vendetta